 Back pain alone can be bad enough, but when the pain starts radiating down your leg and causes numbness, tingling, or weakness, then you might have sciatica.
-The term sciatica refers to a problem with the sciatic nerve, which originates in the lower back and travels through the buttock down the back of each leg.
+The term sciatica refers to a problem with the sciatic nerve.
+It originates in the lower back and travels through the buttock down the back of each leg.
 Your sciatic nerve is the largest single nerve in the body.
-It is made up of nerve roots that branch off of your spinal cord in the lower back and then join together to form the sciatic nerve.
+It is consists of nerve roots that branch off of your spinal cord in the lower back.
 As it courses down each leg, portions of the nerve branch out to innervate parts of the thigh, calf, foot, and toes.

-The sciatic nerve can be impinged or inflamed for several reasons which we'll explore below.
-Once you better understand what commonly causes sciatica, we'll talk about a way that many back pain and sciatica sufferers have found lasting relief naturally.
+Inflammation of the sciatic nerve can be due to several reasons which we'll explore below.
+Once you better understand what commonly causes sciatica, we'll talk about a way to gain natural and lasting sciatica relief.

 Sciatica can have very different presentations from individual to individual.
 Even the same person might experience changing symptoms from day to day as their condition evolves.
-Sciatic pain can range from an infrequent, nagging irritation to a constant and debilitating pain.
-Because sciatica tends to be related to spinal degeneration which occurs over time, it most commonly develops in a person's 40s or 50s, though it can certainly develop before or after that age range.
+Sciatic pain can range from an infrequent, nagging irritation to constant and debilitating pain.
+Because sciatica tends to be related to spinal degeneration which occurs over time, it often occurs in a person's 40s or 50s.
+However, it can certainly develop before or after that age range.

 The site and severity of your symptoms will usually depend on the location of where the nerve is impacted.
 Sciatica can cause a great deal of discomfort, but the good news is that it's very rarely related to a serious medical issue.
+Also, sciatica relief is possible and accessible.
 That being said, red flags to look for when you're experiencing sciatica symptoms include:

 The term sciatica is not a stand-alone diagnosis.
 To understand why the sciatic nerve is irritated, you need to trace back the problem to its source.
 Doing so can help you choose the most effective treatment option.
 As you're reading through the most frequent causes of sciatica, you'll notice that they have their origins in one place – your lower back.